The power clean encompasses a combination of three reasons why you hit the gym:

 Rest is also essential, especially for those looking to build muscle and improve performance.
 That is less so for those looking to just get shredded, but your technique should stay pretty damn spot on.

 Unlike squats and deadlifts, cleans aren’t an exercise you’re able to “blast through” when fatigued because they have a high neurological demand.
 Freshness and optimal technique are essential for performance and safety.
+Don’t get caught up in chasing benchmarks like hitting a certain percentage of your bodyweight to the chagrin of the speed and quality of your cleans.

 – For maximum strength: 90-95% of 1RM for 4-5 sets x 1-2 reps and 2-5 min. recovery.